Sherpa-Sec/Sherpa-Sec/README.md

 <h2 align="left">🌱 About Me</h2>

 - Building hands-on IT and cybersecurity skills through real-world labs and projects
 - Exploring entry-level roles such as:
-  🔹 IT Help Desk / Support
   🔹 System Administrator
   🔹 NOC / SOC Tier 1
   🔹 Junior Cybersecurity Specialist